-The rare trip down to Uncle James’s at Birling Gap always filled him with anticipation, a world of unexplored opportunity lay before him.
+The rare trip down to Uncle James’s at Birling Gap always filled him with anticipation, a world of unexplored opportunity lay waiting to be seized.

 ‘New tastes, new smells, new things to see’ he boasted to his parents, who for the life of them couldn’t work out why the boy was so keen to spend time with his Uncle.

-‘Listen here boy, there is to be no nonsense this time, no wandering, sit down, be quiet and be normal’.
+‘Listen here boy, there's to be no nonsense today, no wandering.
+Sit down, be quiet and behave.'

-Caught in his own thoughts Webley cried out ‘That boat!
-I’ve never seen anything like it!’
+Jack had picked up the habit of not listening from his parents and cried out ‘That boat!
+I’ve never seen anything like it!’.

 The Countess was marvellously etched into the back of the clipper.
 She skimmed the water, effortlessly glazing over the ocean, waves bowing, enamoured by her presence.

-James’ offered Webley the escape his mind craved, regaling tales of his explorations, the Napoleonic War’s from which James had recently returned following his conscription to the Waterloo.
+His uncle bought him the escape his mind craved, regaling tales of his explorations, the Napoleonic War’s from which James had recently returned following conscription.

-Falling short was a penchant Harold and Napoleon had a mutual taste for.
+Falling short was a penchant Harold and Napoleon had a mutual knack for.

 Outside, a carriage came to a screeching halt.

-‘I wasn’t expecting any other company this evening” James muttered with confusion as he stood.’
+‘I wasn’t expecting company this evening', James muttered with confusion as he stood.

 ‘Forgive us dear fellow, I don’t mean to intrude’ the gentleman said softly as James opened the door.